wstric/bedburner/README.md

 Outer placement will be covered by the bed for 300 and 350 size but exposed on 250 size.

-Requires raising the bed for clearance and air flow and prevent damage to the bed heater.
+Requires raising the bed for clearance and to prevent damage to the bed heater.
 Mods like Whoppingpochard kinematic bed mount do this with other benefits.

 ## Es ist "verboten"